theo-armour/pages/02-culture-and-the-arts/culture-humanities/classics/iliad.md

 Alternate tiles

 * Operating Manual for Ruling Classes
-* Handbook of the Olb Boys Network
+* Handbook of the Old Boys Network
 * Bible for the Aristocracy

 Bullets